 9. Get Your Complete Blood Work Done

 Go for complete blood tests to determine any underlying medical conditions or nutritional deficiencies.
-Your hair will grow back once the conditions or deficiencies are addressed.
+Your hair may grow back once the conditions or deficiencies are addressed and practice the hairstyling habits suggested above.

 Frequently Asked Questions